 Exercise really can be a beneficial supplement to the evidence-based treatment options for substance abuse disorders, and in reality, it is also one of the ways to best get your life back onto a healthier track after quitting drugs.
-If you or someone you love needs help for a substance use disorder, call 800 774 5796(Who Answers?) now to find safe, reliable rehab.

 How Does Exercise Benefit Individuals in Recovery?